| Real Name | Leslie H. Wexner |

 Fact Sheet

-- Wondering what Leslie Wexner's full name is?
-Leslie Wexner's full name is Leslie H. Wexner
+- Wondering what Leslie Wexner's real name is?
+Leslie Wexner's real name is Leslie H. Wexner

-- Leslie Wexner works as a(n) Chairman and CEO of Limited Brands
+- Leslie Wexner is a(n) Chairman and CEO of Limited Brands

 - Leslie Wexner's relationship status is Married (Abigail S. Koppel)

-- Where did Leslie Wexner go to school?
-Leslie Wexner is a graduate of Russian and Jewish
+- Which college/university did Leslie Wexner go to?
+Leslie Wexner went to Russian and Jewish

 - Leslie Wexner's kids are Harry, Hannah, David, and Sarah